Algorithms for group isomorphism via group extensions and cohomology: The strategy

 In the following, we first summarize some basic information about these works, and then explain in detail how previous works on \GpI fit into the general strategy described as above.
 1em

-\paragraph{Semisimple groups (groups with no abelian normal subgroups).} In the polynomial-time algorithm for semisimple groups \cite{BCQ} we take $\mathcal{S} = \soc$, \ie, $N = \soc(G)$, which is a polynomial-time characteristic subgroup functor.
+\paragraph{Semisimple groups (groups with no abelian normal subgroups).} In the polynomial-time algorithm for semisimple groups \cite{BCQ} we take $\mathcal{S} = \soc$, \ie, $N = \soc(G)$, which is a polynomial-time characteristic subgroup function.
 Hence the general Main Lemma~\ref{lem:main_general} applies and isomorphism of semisimple groups reduces to \edpc.
-When $G$ is semisimple, its socle is a direct product of nonabelian simple groups, so $Z(N) = 1$. $N$ being centerless simplifies some of the results in the previous section (as captured in Theorem~\ref{thm:centerless}) and leads to the problems considered by Babai \etal \cite{BCGQ, BCQ}.

-Note that in the definition of pseudo-congruence for nonabelian $N$, after twisting by $(\alpha, \beta) \in \Aut(N) \times \Aut(Q)$ to make the actions $T_1, T_2$ become equivalent as outer actions, the condition on the 2-cocycles is simply that they differ by a 2-coboundary in $B^2(Q, Z(N), T)$.
+When $G$ is semisimple, its socle is a direct product of nonabelian simple groups, so $Z(N) = 1$. $N$ being centerless simplifies some of the results in the previous section, as captured in Theorem~\ref{thm:centerless}, which corresponds to the key lemma in \cite{BCGQ} (Lemma 3.1 therein), and leads to the problems considered by Babai \etal \cite{BCGQ, BCQ}.
+In particular, note that in the definition of pseudo-congruence for nonabelian $N$, after twisting by $(\alpha, \beta) \in \Aut(N) \times \Aut(Q)$ to make the actions $T_1, T_2$ become equivalent as outer actions, the condition on the 2-cocycles is simply that they differ by a 2-coboundary in $B^2(Q, Z(N), T)$.
 In particular, when $N$ is centerless $B^2(Q, Z(N), T)$ is trivial, so \edpc reduces to \outactcomp.

-In the case of semisimple groups, using the structure of these groups, one sees quickly that \outactcomp reduces to the problem of twisted code equivalence (introduced in \cite{BCQ}), where the ``twisting'' groups correspond to the action of $\Out(N) = \Out(\soc(G))$ in the definition of \outactcomp, and the choice of $t\colon Q \to N$ is handled by considering codes whose codewords correspond to elements of $G$ rather than just elements of $Q$.
+In the case of semisimple groups, using the structure of these groups, one sees quickly that \outactcomp reduces to \algprob{Twisted Code Equivalence} (introduced in \cite{BCQ}), where the ``twisting'' groups correspond to the action of $\Out(N) = \Out(\soc(G))$ in the definition of \outactcomp, and the choice of $t\colon Q \to N$ is handled by considering codes whose codewords correspond to elements of $G$ rather than just elements of $Q$.

-\paragraph{Nilpotent groups, esp. quotients of generalized Heisenberg groups.} For $p$-groups of class $2$ and exponent $p$ with odd $p$, Baer's correspondence \cite{baer} suggests considering the alternating bilinear maps defined by the commutator bracket: isomorphism of $p$-groups corresponds to pseudo-isometry of these bilinear maps.
+\paragraph{$p$-groups of class $2$ and exponent $p$, esp. quotients of generalized Heisenberg groups.} For $p$-groups of class $2$ and exponent $p$ with odd $p$, Baer's correspondence \cite{baer} suggests considering the alternating bilinear maps defined by the commutator bracket: isomorphism of $p$-groups corresponds to pseudo-isometry of these bilinear maps.
 These bilinear maps are 2-cocycles, and two such cocycles are isomorphic as cohomology classes if and only if the bilinear maps are pseudo-isometric, so we see that this is a particular instance of \cohiso and Baer's correspondence can be viewed as a special case of the abelian Main Lemma~\ref{lem:main}.